Asakura Toshikage: Life

 Masachika spent a year in Echizen, recruiting for a campaign back into Kaga.
 During the year, he returned to Yoshizaki and recruited Hongan-ji adherents to join his army.
 He eventually returned to the area, and received Hongan-ji recruits from both provinces.
 Meanwhile, Toshikage's army was "harassed" by the Kai's border skirmishes.
 The skirmishes failed, and after a fifth failure, in May 1474, a representative for the Kai went to Kyoto to consult with their allies.
 After they returned, the dominant warlord of Mino Province, southeast of Echizen, decided the fighting had gone on too long, and ordered Toshikage and the Kai to accept a truce.
 This made Kochiyo lose allies, and Masachika went to regain Kaga on 26 July.
 He would successfully invade it over the next few months.
 In 1475, Toshikage and the Shiba won a battle against the Kai.
 The Ōnin War ended in 1477.

 Masachika's authority fragmented in the late 1470s and early 1480s.
 The Kai renewed their war with Yoshikage, still in Echizen, in 1479.
 The Kai made "little headway" for several years, and Toshikage died in 1481.
-The head of the Asakura clan after Toshikage was Asakura Ujikage.